Cool Off with Portland’s Essential Boozy Slushies, Shakes, and Floats

 Thank climate change (or just the power of frosé): frozen booze is here to stay.
 And it’s particularly welcome now that Portland’s once gentle summers have devolved to a triple-digit, ash-covered dystopia.
 Yes, almost anything out of a slushie machine tastes good on a hazy-hot day, but some of the city’s best bartenders are taking cold comforts to new heights.
-Here are three coolers with serious boozy benefits.
+Here are our favorite coolers with serious boozy benefits.

 Tasty n Daughters’ Improved Cuba Libre

 Remember the ice cream float of your childhood, the clink and fizz that preceded a dizzy sugar high?
 It’s all grown up now at Tasty n Daughters.
 Tenders dunk light, house-made cardamom ice cream in spicy-sweet Plantation Dark rum and Boneyard’s CBD King Cola for a bright, fizzy finish.
 Skim the crackling foam on top as the rich rum kick reminds you adulthood has its perks.

 Is it dessert or a sweet, creamy cocktail?
 Don’t know, don’t care.
 A triple hit of strawberry buttermilk ice cream, sorbet, and Grand Marnier–macerated berries brightens this coral cooler.
 Cava cuts the sugar bite and adds an effervescent bloom to match the sweet musk of fresh elderflowers on top.